 - Math: 55-item exam.
 Recommended Time: 75 minutes. - Reading Comprehension: 55-item exam.
 Recommended Time: 60 70 minutes. - Vocabulary and General Knowledge: 55-item exam.
-Recommended Time: 50 60 minutes. - If an applicant does not successfully meet the requirements for the minimum required scores for entry into the College, he or she may re-take the exam. - The second attempt (first re-take) may be taken with no waiting period after completing two hours of documented remediation.

-- The third attempt (second re-take) may be taken after thirty days and after completing four hours of documented remediation. - The fourth attempt (third re-take) may be taken after 12 months have passed since the third attempt. - HESI scores are acceptable for up to one year from the test date regardless of the testing site location.
+Recommended Time: 50 60 minutes. - Grammar: 55-item exam.
+Recommended Time: 50 60 minutes. - If an applicant does not successfully meet the requirements for the minimum required scores for entry into the College, he or she may re-take the exam. - The second attempt (first re-take) may be taken with no waiting period after completing two hours of documented remediation. - The third attempt (second re-take) may be taken after 12 months have passed since the second attempt. - HESI scores are acceptable for up to one year from the test date.